 Meanwhile, the teacher’s table disappears.
 This has a seat and a small support table that can be moved to any point in the classroom.

-In an open space whose use is intended for about fifty people, acoustic control becomes important.
+In an open space whose use is intended for about sixty people, acoustic control becomes important.

 The chip roof, the paneling of the walls, the insulation of the mobile partition and the great protagonist: the pavement, manage to absorb noise effectively.

 The main protagonist of this learning design is the floor, where functionality and aesthetics come together.
 To this end, it was decided to promote the design of a floor that contrasts within a neutral container.

 As an objective, to fuse design and practicality within a world of organizational possibilities.

 As for the design, the use of color and basic geometric shapes take on a special role.
 Circumferences, straight lines, open curves and rectangles in a game of superimpositions that, although it may seem arbitrary at first, it is not.

 Geometry and color are mixed to establish the “rules of the game” of this collaborative learning.
 The “playing field” works as a guide for the different grouping possibilities that the chosen furniture allows.
 Thus facilitating the work of teachers and students to organize, and streamlining classroom dynamics.